Save Sardar Vallabhbhai Patel Stadium

 We urge you to sign this petition in support of our plea – that the AMC reconsider their decision to raze this iconic stadium.
 Let us all take a step back, evaluate and come up with the best solution, one that saves this elegant landmark!

-Thoughts in support:
+Thoughts in Support:

 “The objectives that are being given to demolish this architecturally important building can be met without demolishing it.
 By preserving it the profession and society can demonstrate the strength and depth of their creative and historic imagination for posterity.”